Facepunch/sbox-issues/README.md

 ## Help and Support

 This is not the place for help and support.
-You can ask for help from the community as well as discuss game updates on the official [Discord server](https://discord.gg/sbox).
+You can ask for help from the community as well as discuss game updates on the [s&box forums](https://sbox.game/f/).

 ## Security Exploits